ImagicVlad/ImagicVlad/readme.md

 <a id="Bot_Case"></a>
 ## Bot_Case
 <a href="https://github.com/ImagicVlad/ImagicVlad/blob/main/TelegrammBot_Case" target="_blank">"Bot_Case" </a>
 - -In it you can open and buy csgo cases and try to increase your balance.
+This bot remembers all the data, and after the restart everything will remain as it was.
+This bot is the same for everyone (if one person bought a case and spent money, the same for another).
+It has built-in administrator capabilities, with which you can top up your balance.

 <a id='Repl'></a>
 ## Replit